cognigami/idb-example/index.md

 ### Retrieve data
-This task creates the code to displays the data in a `table` element.
+This task creates the code to display the data in a `table` element.

 You need two steps to retrieve data from the database: use a `cursor` object to move through an index of keys, and use each key to retrieve the corresponding record from the Object Store.

 The `cursor` object sends an `success` event for each key it encounters.
-You can use the key to retrieve corresponding record from Object Store.
+You can use the key to retrieve corresponding record from the Object Store.

 In this task, you create a `populateTable()` function as a callback for the `cursor` object’s success event, and a `makeRow()` function as a callback for the Object Store’s `success` event.